 Unicode Characters and HTML Numeric Character References

 Using this page you can get lists of all Unicode characters supported on your operating system and displayed by your Web browser.
-Note that, some older browsers may not support UTF encoding and may not display any Unicode character.
+Note that, some older browsers may not support and display any Unicode character.
 Also, note that this page uses JavaScript to generate the numeric character reference tables and to convert Unicode characters to HTML numeric character references; so, in order to view this page properly, you need a browser with recent version and JavaScript must be enabled on your browser.

 HTML Numeric Character Reference Tables